District Facts

 Community Support

 Investing in Kids (INK!) is recognized by the state of Florida as the only direct support organization for the SJCSD.
-INK! sponsors various programs including the Teacher of the Year Celebration, Tools-4-Schools, Take Stock in Children, License for Learning, One for the Kids, Fund-A-Project, FLY and Ancient City Explorers.
+INK! sponsors various programs including the Teacher of the Year Celebration, Teacher Lead Council, Cash for Classrooms, Tools-4-Schools, Take Stock in Children, Five Learning Years, and PIVOT.

 Instruction